lindsayjgc/ScannerApp/Sprint3.md

 -   [ ] URL updates based on current search parameters.
 -   [ ] View product information (including image and ingredients) by clicking after search.
 -   [ ] Get alerted to allergens found or not found in product on product's page.
--   [ ] Can create multiple grocery lists in profile.
+-   [ ] Can create and view multiple grocery lists in profile.
 -   [ ] Can add items to grocery lists in profile.

 **Backend**